About Kaposi's sarcoma

 Kaposi's sarcoma (KS) is a type of cancer that usually affects the skin and mouth.
 KS can also affect organs inside the body such as the lungs, liver, stomach, bowel and lymph nodes (glands).
 It can appear in several parts of the body at the same time.

-The main cause of KS is a virus called human herpes virus 8 (HHV8).
+The main cause of KS is a virus called human herpes virus 8 (HHV8), which is also known as Kaposi’s sarcoma herpes virus (KSHV).
 Most people who have this virus never get KS.
 But people with a weakened immune system who have the virus are more likely to develop KS.

-There are four main types of KS and they’re all more common in men than in women.
+There are four main types of KS and they are all more common in men than in women.

 This type of KS is normally only found in the skin, particularly on the lower legs and feet.
-It’s a slow-growing cancer and people with early classic KS may not need treatment.
+It’s a slow-growing cancer.
+People with early classic KS may not need treatment.

 Rarely, people who have a weakened or damaged immune system after an organ transplant develop acquired KS.
-This is because they need to takes drugs that suppress their immune system (immunosupressants) to reduce the risk of rejecting the donated organ.
+This is because they need to take drugs that suppress their immune system (immunosuppressants) to reduce the risk of rejecting the donated organ.